 We are a school that uses Oxford University Press Inspire Maths as a basis for our mathematics scheme.

 We are a school that fully embraces PE and work closely with Synergy Sports to enhance our provision.
 We work hard to ensure that all of our children have reached at least the National Curriculum expectations for swimming.
 Over 97% have reached this target with 50% able to swim far in excess of the requirement.
-One remaining pupil should reach the NC requirement by the end of the summer 2018.
+Two remaining pupils should reach the NC requirement by the end of the summer 2020.
 We currently use the fabulous new pools at Newark Leisure Centre.
 The Nottinghamshire County Council Swimming Service manage our swimming tuition.

 Religious Education – We follow the agreed syllabus for Lincolnshire